Made in the A.M.: Release

 The song that would be the album's lead single, "Drag Me Down", was released on 31 July 2015 with no previous promotion or warning.
 It debuted at number one on the UK Singles Chart, breaking the record for the most streamed song in its first week, with 2.03 million plays.
 In the United States, the song debuted at number three on the Billboard Hot 100 chart, with 350,000 downloads in its first week, earning the band their largest sales week ever.
 "Drag Me Down" also set a new Vevo record for most likes in 24 hours.

 Shortly thereafter, the band announced that it would go on a temporary hiatus in 2016 to take a break.
 Julian Bunetta, the producer behind many of the group's songs, told Billboard in August that the fifth album was recorded with the four members knowing it would be their last for a while.
 "There was a feeling of, 'Well, we're going to take a break, and anything in the world can happen during that time off'", adding, "There's a song about losing someone that isn't Zayn.
 There's also a song about the band being on shaky ground and not knowing what the future is.
 There are songs about love, there's a song that is a little more sexually charged.
 It's all over the map."

-On 22 September 2015, the title of the forthcoming album, Made in the A.M., was announced and a promotional single, "Infinity", released on the iTunes Store and Apple Music.
+On 22 September 2015, the title of the forthcoming album, Made in the A.M., was announced and a promotional single, "Infinity", was released on the iTunes Store and Apple Music.

 In October, the group began to reveal the track listing on their Snapchat stories.
 "Perfect" was released as the album's second single on 16 October 2015.
-The song debuted at number two in the UK and number ten on the Billboard Hot 100 chart, giving the band their sixth (and final) top 10 debut on the Hot 100, passing the record among groups of four debuts, previously held by The Beatles.
+The song debuted at number two in the UK and number ten on the Billboard Hot 100 chart, giving the band their fifth top 10 start on the Hot 100, passing the record among groups of four debuts, previously held by The Beatles.

 "What a Feeling" was released as the second promotional single on 11 November 2015, two days before the album itself.

 Although "Infinity" was announced as the album's third single by member Liam Payne, "History" was later confirmed as the next single.
 On 27 January 2016, the official music video for "History" was released to the One Direction Vevo channel and YouTube.
 It peaked at number six on the UK Official Chart in 2016.

 In December, the band members said this album represented their best work because they helped write and compose most of the songs.